Home » Drawing Tutorials » Basic Drawing Tutorials » How to Draw an Eye from the Side

 Step 2: Sketch the placement of the eyelids

-Now lightly sketch the contours of the upper and lower eyelids.
+Lightly sketch the contours of the upper and lower eyelids.
 Pay attention to their placement and how far they extend forward relative to the eyeball.
 This will help create volume and position the eyelids correctly.

 Step 3: Draw the cornea and front of the eyelids